eti-tme-org/apisec-cicd/src/README.md

 ## Instructions

+Download (or copy from the parent) the API Security CICD CLI binary from the Panoptica [API Security](https://console.panoptica.app/settings/api_sec) Settings page.
+You'll need the Linux version but the platform (AppleSilicon, AMD64, etc.) depends on that platform your container will run on.

 Build the container locally:

 ```bash
 docker build -f Dockerfile -t apisec:0.1 -t apisec:latest .
 ```

-Set up the Panoptica API keys for the API Security CLI:
+Set up the Panoptica API keys for the API Security CLI.
+This assumes that you have updated the contents of the file with the actual API Security keys from the Panoptica [API Security](https://console.panoptica.app/settings/api_sec) Settings page (see [README.md](../README.md)):

 ```bash
 source ../config/cicd.api.keys